-Send It In the Mail
+Send It in the Mail

-Tad and Lily LOVE getting their own mail, so when they started receiving letters with clues they were so excited to have something addressed to them that it never dawned on them that these letters may mean something.
+Tad and Lily LOVE getting their own mail, so when they started receiving letters with clues they were so excited to have something addressed to them that it never dawned on them that these letters might mean something.
 I started about a month before our trip and sent a letter every few days.
 The first one was vague: "Dear Tad and Lily, It's been a while since we've seen you.
 We're beginning to think you've forgotten about us.
 We hope you can come back soon."
 (They were convinced it was a letter from their grandparents.)
 The clues got a little more specific each time until they received the last one which read: "We talked to your parents and they said it was OK.
 You're going to Walt Disney World in just a few days!
 Love, Mickey and the Gang."

 Put the Puzzle Together